lebriton/awesome-hackernews/.github/pull_request_template.md

 ---

-A [custom linter](https://github.com/bminusl/awesome-hackernews/blob/main/scripts/lint.py) is automatically invoked via GitHub actions.
-If any errors are found, be sure to correct them.
+A [custom linter](https://github.com/bminusl/awesome-hackernews/blob/main/scripts/lint.py) is automatically invoked through GitHub actions.

-**⚠️ No review will be done on the PR as long as it contains errors found by the linter. ⚠️**
+You are responsible of correcting any errors that are detected.

+NB: If you are a first time contributor, you will need to wait for a maintainer to approve GitHub actions (a.k.a. the linter) to run.